NickG-Math/C4-Homology/README.md

 ```
 The input variables ```rangeN1, rangeN2, rangeM1, rangeM2``` specify the sets that the exponents of the Euler and orientation classes ```asigma, u2sigma, alambda, ulambda``` are allowed to range in, respectively.
 The relationship with the previous range variables is ```rangeN=rangeN1+2*rangeN2``` and ```rangeM=rangeM1+rangeM2```.

-This command does three things:
+Anyway the command above does three things:

 - Computes the product of these Euler and orientation classes and checks if it's a generator